igor-yamamoto/DTC_DE_Bootcamp/week1/homework/README.md

 ## Answer

-In order to run the `terraform apply` command, it was necessary to properly install Terraform on the VM instance, as well as transfering the files from local to cloud (both the `.tf` files, as well as the service account credentials).
+In order to run the `terraform apply` command, it was necessary to properly install Terraform on the VM instance, as well as transferring the files from local to cloud (both the `.tf` files, as well as the service account credentials).

 After properly installing the dependencies and authenticating to gcloud, it was possible to run the `init`, `plan` and then finally the `terraform apply` command, which yielded as response: